-Ulpan La-Inyan makes speaking Hebrew a reality for visitors and immigrants to Israel, and for enthusiasts around the world, through carefully-crafted, ready-to-use lessons delivered in a warm environment by excellent teachers who love what they do.
+Ulpan La-Inyan makes speaking Hebrew a reality for immigrants and visitors to Israel, and for learners around the world, through carefully-crafted, ready-to-use lessons delivered in a warm environment by excellent teachers who love what they do.

 At Ulpan La-Inyan, we know that while one must read and write in order to function in modern society, a language learner’s ability to speak and listen goes much further in determining their success in their new environment.

-We have therefore adapted top language learning systems including the Pimsleur method for the curriculum, hired patient, probing, excellent teachers who love what they do, and taken on a customer-service stance that blends the best of the West with Israeli camaraderie, to produce the most enjoyable and effective Hebrew language program you’ve ever come across.
+We have therefore adapted top language learning systems for the curriculum, hired patient, probing, excellent teachers who love what they do, and taken on a customer-service stance that blends the best of the West with Israeli camaraderie, to produce the most enjoyable and effective Hebrew language program you’ve ever come across.

 Ulpan La-Inyan provides a comprehensive Hebrew-learning experience focusing on the skills needed for conversation.
 To that end, we employ these time-tested language-learning principles: